 Tommy Dorsey, trombone, directing: Max Kaminsky, trumpet; Joe Dixon, clarinet; Sid Block, tenor sax; Dick Jones, piano; Bill Schaeffer, guitar; Gene Traxler, bass; Dave Tough, drums; Edythe Wright, vocal.

-After struggling to record two pop tunes on this date, the TD big band were sent home by Tommy.
+After struggling to record two pop tunes on this date, the TD big band members were sent home by Tommy.
 So the Clambake Seven musicians who remained were well-warmed when it came time to record this tune.
 Although their approach can accurately be described as light-hearted, they are nonetheless most serious about swinging.
 “Rhythm Saved the World” starts off in a definitely Dixie mode, with Maxie Kaminsky’s aggressive trumpet and Tommy’s tailgate (3) trombone much in evidence.
 Also, take note of Dave Tough’s (pictured at right playing softball- late 1930s) dynamic drumming.
 After the first chorus, Edythe Wright, who had a most sensuous voice, sings the lyric enthusiastically, giving listeners a brief, if facetious, lesson in how rhythm has figured in history.
 Then clarinetist Joe Dixon plays a bit of bracing jazz, followed by some particularly potent trumpet, courtesy of Max Kaminsky.
 They both swing hard, atop drummer Tough’s driving rhythm, which is strongly abetted by the plangent and propulsive tones emanating from Gene Traxler’s bass.
 Ms. Wright provides a few choice comments along the way.
 This is happy music.

 This marvelous performance is facilitated by the romping yet simple arrangement written by Dick Jones (pictured at left -1937) then TD’s pianist.
 Several months after this recording was made, Jones left Tommy’s band to pursue opportunities as an arranger, initially with the Casa Loma band.
 Eventually (after World War II service in Artie Shaw’s Navy band), he became one of the top vocal arrangers in the country.